 “And now!”
 Holly swung her gaze from side to side.
 “Now you fulfill your motherfucking destiny!”

-The Death Riders erupted with raucous cheers.
-They banged their shields with brutish weapons or their metal gauntlets, screaming and hooting like meth’d up linebackers.
+They banged their shields with weapons and gauntlets, screaming and hooting like meth’d up linebackers.
 Spittle flew and dotted the ground.

 “That’s right!”
 Holly roared.
 “Let’s skullfuck Flaysac in his motherfucking FACE!”

 The Riders went into a crazy-ass frenzy.
-They bumped chests, slapped skulls, and shoved each other as best they could from atop their mounts—like they were inside a mosh pit for dino-borne maniacs.
+They bumped chests, slapped skulls, and shoved each other as best they could from atop their mounts.
+It was like watching a mosh pit filled with dino-borne maniacs.

 “TO WAR!”
 Holly screamed.
 She raised her blade high above her head.

 “TO WAR!”
-An assortment of morning stars, spike-clubs, and squared-off swords punched toward the sky.
+Morning stars, spike-clubs, and squared-off swords punched toward the sky.

-She galloped toward the encampment’s exit, the Riders following hot on her heels.
-As the men made a beeline for the mountains, she smiled beneath the shadow of her helmet.
+She galloped toward the encampment’s exit, her Riders following hot on her heels.
+As they made a beeline for the base of the mountains, she smiled beneath the shadow of her helmet.

 Holly Dent was a coldhearted bitch, but she wasn’t wrong.